 Considering everything we’ve talked about so far, what are HairMax customers saying?

 HairMax’s products have been around for years, so there’s quite a bit of online customer feedback.

 For example, HairMax’s Advanced 7 Lasercomb had an average rating of 3.1 stars on Amazon based on nearly 150 reviews, while the device had a higher rating of 3.8 stars on Ulta.com.
 In both places, common compliments referenced increased hair thickness/density, while most complaints referenced high price and failure to provide results (or at least, results that weren’t in line with the price).

 What about the top model Laserband 82?
 The only online customer reviews at the time of our research were on QVC.com, where 2 customers gave it a 5-star rating, complimenting its results and short treatment sessions.
 They both mentioned price as a potential drawback, although one claimed “the results are phenomenal.”

-According to the HairMax website, the device was featured in high-profile publications like TIME, NBC, Allure, GQ, and more, although we didn’t come across any verification of this elsewhere online.
+According to the HairMax website, the device was featured in high-profile publications like TIME, NBC, Allure, GQ, CNN, and Men’s Fitness, although a lot of this involved little more than quick blurbs.

 Will HairMax Reduce (Or Reverse) Your Hair Loss?

 Although the clinical evidence for HairMax’s laser devices seems stronger than for many other low level laser therapy devices currently on the market, this doesn’t necessarily mean they’ll work for you.
 Why?